MattLewin/NumericPicker/README.md

 ### Swift Package Manager (SPM)

+The [Swift Package Manager](https://github.com/apple/swift-package-manager) does not yet support importing `UIKit` or compilation for
-`NumericPicker` does not yet support the Swift Package Manager
+`iOS`.
+Thus, `NumericPicker` can not yet be used with the SPM.

 ### Manually